-ESOL Office, Sycamore Cottage x3397 kgbrown@drew.edu
+Lynn Vogel, ESOL Assistant Sycamore Cottage, x3986 lvogel@drew.edu

 The English Language Program is offered to non-native English-speaking students by the ESOL Department as a non-credit, academic-support program.
 The program is designed to assist students in all aspects of their English language development while studying at the Theological School.
 Since it is assumed that matriculated students have developed their English language skills to the level of proficiency required for admission, its primary objective is to provide students with supplementary developmental language instruction that will enable them to engage both actively and productively in their academic experience at Drew.
 Participation in the program is open to all students matriculated in the Theological School.